ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 Every node (_vm-galera01_, _vm-galera02_, _vm-galera03_) will need its own configuration file.
 Please replace again the IP addresses with the real IP address of your _vm-galera01_, _vm-galera02_ or _vm-galera03_ respectively.
 Server IDs are required only if you are planning to replicate into Galera.
-This will be shown in the next post about "Data migration into a Galera cluster".
+This will be shown in the next post about "How to migrate data into a Galera Cluster".

 On _vm-galera01_: